yujunz/gitlab.com-runbooks/alerts/alerts_manual.md

   LABELS {severity="critical", channel="infrastructure", pager="pagerduty"}
   ANNOTATIONS {
-    title="Runners cache has been down for the past 10 seconds", description="This impacts CI execution builds, consider tweeting: !tweet 'CI executions are being delayed due to our runners cache being down at GitLab.com, we are investigating the root cause'"
+    title="Runners cache has been down for the past 10 seconds", runbook="howto/howto/manage-cehpfs.md"
+    description="This impacts CI execution builds, consider tweeting: !tweet 'CI executions are being delayed due to our runners cache being down at GitLab.com, we are investigating the root cause'"
   }
 ```

-This will result in a critical alert posted in slack channes `#prometheus-alerts` and `#infrastructure`, pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/alerts/runners_cache_is_down.md.
+This will result in a critical alert posted in slack channes `#prometheus-alerts` and `#infrastructure`, pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/howto/manage-cehpfs.md.
+Important part is the end or url - `howto/manage-cehpfs.md`.
+It is taken from annotation `runbook`.
 Runbook will provide information how to manage situation alerted.
 Main principle of the runbook should be - `don't make me think`.

 ### What if I want to add more data?